UPPMAX/UPPMAX-documentation/docs/cluster_guides/disk_storage_guide.md

 Paths: $HOME or $SNIC_BACKUP

 Permanent storage of users files during the lifetime of the accounts.
 Shared access on all cluster nodes.
 Snapshots are normally enabled on this file system, and you can access the snapshots in every directory by 'ls .snapshot' or 'cd .snapshot'.
-The quota is 32GB per user.
+The quota is 64 GB per user on Pelle but 32 GB ob Bianca.
 We provide backup of this volume, and we keep the files on tape up to 90 days after they are deleted from disk.
 If you have files you do not want to back up place them in a folder called 'nobackup'.

 We recommend you do not use your home directory for running jobs.
 Our general recommendation is to keep everything related to a specific research project in its project directory.